alehano/gemini_turbo/README.md

-# Gemini Turbo text generation
+# Gemini Turbo Text Generation

 This is a text generation tool that uses Gemini AI to generate text based on prompts files.
 Utilizes different locations and performs jobs in parallel to speed up the process.

+🚀 With default rate limits it can generate up to 130 texts per minute.

 ## Setup